-Each member federation can nominate one single athlete for the Athletes Commission
+Each member federation can nominate one single athlete to the Athletes Commission

-- 4.5.3 Each member federation shall indicate to the FIE the name of its candidate two months before the first day of the Open World Championships in the year following the Olympic Games. - 4.5.4 One month before the World Championships, the FIE shall send to each member federation the list of the candidates. - 4.5.5 The athletes who will participate in the Open World Championships in the year following the Olympic Games will elect six representatives (always among the athletes nominated by the member Federations) for a four year term. - 4.5.6 A list of candidates will be established, all weapons combined, and each participant shall vote for 6 athletes maximum, whatever weapon the athletes are applying for. - 4.5.7 The voting athletes will personally go to the office of the FIE at the competition site to fill in their voting slip and deposit them in the ballot box, after having verified their identity by presenting their accreditation and having signed the attendance sheet.
+- 4.5.3 Each member federation shall indicate to the FIE the name of its candidate two months before the first day of the Senior World Championships in the year following the Olympic Games. - 4.5.4 One month before the Senior World Championships, the FIE shall send to each member federation the list of the candidates. - 4.5.5 The athletes who will participate in the Senior World Championships in the year following the Olympic Games will elect seven representatives (always among the athletes nominated by the member Federations). - 4.5.6 A list of candidates will be established, all weapons combined, and each participant shall vote for seven athletes maximum, whatever weapon the athletes are applying for. - 4.5.7 The voting athletes will personally go to the voting office of the FIE at the competition site in order to proceed with the vote, after having verified their identity by presenting their accreditation.